valarnet/valarnet-blog/posts/20230125-bgp-evpn-filtering.md

 A recent BGP EVPN Multi-Site troubleshooting effort had me thinking about what the optimal approach to EVPN troubleshooting would be.

 BGP EVPN Multi-Site is built out of lots of components and anything can fail anywhere - bugs, misconfigurations, undocumented quirks, you name it...
-Once it's figured out, it's painfully obvious but not so much when smack in the middle of the troubleshooting.
+Once it's figured out, it's often painfully obvious but not so much when smack in the middle of the troubleshooting.

 This will evolve over time and perhaps I may end up writing an extended troubleshooting guide to supplement what is already out there.